wilk/microjob/GUIDE.md

 Invoking `job` on a function will put it on a task queue and then, when a worker is available, it will be executed, returning the desired result or an error.

+### Auto self-healing

+When a worker dies, the execution gets back to the caller and then the Worker Pool tries to spawn a new worker to refill its pool.

+Every worker has 3 types of state:

+- off
+- spawning
+- ready

+If the Worker Pool finds workers in an "off" state, it tries to revive them.

 ## Setup

 Before working with microjob you need to boot the worker pool: